 The Water Licence Application Form and related resources can be found on each Board's website on the Apply for Permit/Licence page.
 All applications must include a completed Application Form; additional pages or supporting documents should be attached to the Application Form where required to provide all the information necessary for a complete application package.
-Section 3.3 describes the Board's expectations regarding supporting documents.
-When preparing an application package, please refer to the MVLWB Document Submission Standards and Standard Outline for Management Plans.
+Section 3.3 describes the LWBs'